goodwid/storage-scout/README.md

 These are standard CRUD operations on data.
 Appropriate errors are returned if operations fail or if data provided is not valid JSON.

+Thanks to [Caitlin Araldi](https://github.com/caraldi) and [Dave Hanagan](https://github.com/billyham) for identifying a bug that causes the filestore to break when files such as .DS_store are present.